Why study Management at Dal?

 - Data Literacy

 - Professional Communication Skills

-The optional paid internship for Bachelor of Management students is a minimum of 32 of weeks (approximately eight months) of consecutive, full-time work experience related to your studies and takes place between your third and final academic year.
+The optional paid internship for Bachelor of Management students is a minimum of 32 weeks (approximately eight months) of consecutive, full-time work experience related to your studies.
+It takes place between your third and final academic year.

 You can supplement your degree with certificates in Entrepreneurship and Innovation, Leading People and Organizations, Knowledge Management, Marketing Management, Public Sector Management, Intercultural Communication, Interdisciplinary Health Studies or Disability Management.

 Careers and future study

 You'll be sought by employers across a variety of sectors as our global economy is creating a strong demand for managers at all levels who can do more than just manage.
 Recent Dalhousie graduates have moved into careers as managers, educators and program coordinators in fields from sports and entertainment to automotive and consumer health products.
 Careers in the management field include: